OWLcracker/big-data/README.md

 The CSV files are downloaded in a compressed form and then extracted.

 After extraction, the CSV files will be converted into the parquet format through parallel and distributed processing using Spark.
-The parquet format is a columnar storage format that is optimized for analytics workloads.
+The parquet format is a columnar storage format optimized for analytics workloads.
 The parquet files will then be stored in the local file system.

 **Process Data(Non Aggregated)**